Jac21/GistsCollection/Errata/Obsidian/GCP/Cloud Architect 02 - Preparing for your Professional Cloud Architect Journey.md

-# 02 - Preparing for your Professional Cloud Architect Journey

-## Introduction to the Professional Cloud Architect Certification
+# Introduction to the Professional Cloud Architect Certification

-### Diagnostic Questions
+## Diagnostic Questions
 check_

 1.